 So if your relative is being discharged from hospital and they are being refused an assessment because they’re told they don’t qualify, most would just accept that at face value.
 There will be situations where this is true, but they are still entitled to an assessment.

 The assessment is a two-stage process, the first stage of the process, the ‘Checklist Assessment’, is effectively a screening tool and doesn’t take very long.
 If you don’t pass this stage, it’s fair to say that you are probably not eligible.

 If you do get through the screening tool, it doesn’t necessarily mean you are eligible, but means the person can progress to the second stage of the assessment, which is much more detailed.

 Not everybody should be assessed fully for CHC funding because there just isn’t the time and resource to do that.
 Each assessment takes several hours, but the checklist stage should be carried out for at least everyone being discharged from hospital.

 There are people in care homes, or at home with long-term care, who perhaps didn’t pass an assessment in the past, but they go on to develop needs that should trigger another assessment..

 It’s not a now or never thing, it’s a continuum.
 Therefore if you are assessed for CHC funding when you’re discharged from hospital or when you enter a care home and you don’t qualify, it doesn’t necessarily mean there won’t come a point in the future when you do qualify.

 Read more on Continuing Healthcare Funding

 Applying for CHC funding is not the easiest of processes.
 But, it’s well worth it.
 If you’re deemed eligible, you’ll get your care costs covered in full.
-Click on an icon below to explore the individual steps:

 What role can solicitors like your firm Farley Dwek play in helping people to apply for Continuing Healthcare funding?